Maximilien Luce: Work

 With the exception of the years 1915 to 1919, Luce exhibited in every show at Les Indépendants from 1887 until he died in 1941, including a thirty-year retrospective held in 1926.
-In 1909, he was elected vice president of the Société des Artistes Indépendants, and was elected president in 1935, following the death of Signac, who had held the post since 1908.
+In 1909, he was elected vice president of the Société des Artistes Indépendants and was elected president in 1935, following the death of Signac, who had held the post since 1908.
 However, in 1940 he resigned from the position as a protest against the Vichy regime's laws which would have prohibited Jewish artists from participating in the group.
 Luce had his first solo exhibition, arranged by Fénéon, in July 1888, exhibiting ten paintings at the La Revue indépendante offices.
 He showed six paintings at the 1889 Les XX exhibition in Brussels.
 While there, he met Les XX official Octave Maus, as well as Symbolist poet Emile Verhaeren and fellow Neo-impressionist painter Théo van Rysselberghe.
 Luce's work was also featured in the ninth Les XX exhibition, in 1892.

 In the spring of 1892 Luce traveled with Pissarro to London.
-Later that year, he visited Saint-Tropez with Signac, and in the summer of 1893, he went to Brittany.
+Later that year he visited Saint-Tropez with Signac, and in the summer of 1893 he went to Brittany.

-Starting near the early part of the twentieth century, his identification with the Neo-impressionists began to disappear, as he became less active politically, and his artistic style shifted from Neo-impressionism, and he resumed painting in an Impressionist manner.
+In the early part of the twentieth century his identification with the Neo-impressionists began to disappear, as he became less active politically and his artistic style shifted from Neo-impressionism, and he resumed painting in an Impressionist manner.
 Some of his paintings during this period depicted wounded World War I soldiers arriving from the battlefront to Paris.

 Luce depicted a diverse range of subjects in his works over a long career.
-He most frequently created landscapes, but his other works include portraits, still lifes (especially florals), domestic scenes, such as bathers, and images of welders, rolling mill operators, and other laborers.
+He most frequently created landscapes, but his other works include portraits; still lifes (especially florals); domestic scenes such as bathers; and images of welders, rolling mill operators, and other laborers.